-MHP reviews obesity issues and BMI documentation during the annual HEDIS review.
-A review of chart documentation will be done annually to see if obesity was addressed, BMI was calculated, and healthy lifestyle habits were encouraged.
-Please be advised that the obesity measures are different for children and adults.
+McLaren reviews obesity issues and BMI documentation during the annual HEDIS review.
+A review of chart documentation will be done annually to see if obesity was addressed, BMI was calculated and healthy lifestyle habits were encouraged.
+The obesity measures are different for children and adults.